ashrafi165/ashrafi165/README.md

 - Participate : National Women’s Math Olympiad 2023.
 - Participant : KUET CSE BitFest 2025.
 - Participant : National robotics championship 2025, BUBT

+📫 Feel free to reach out to me at siddikaashrafi655@gamil.com

 <!--
 Here are some ideas to get you started